JoelBender/bacpypes/doc/source/modules/npdu.rst

 .. class:: ICouldBeRouterToNetwork(NPCI)

-    Respose to a WhoIsRouterToNetwork request.
-Contains network numbers of the networks a half-router could provide access to over a PTP     connection, but the connection is not currenty established.
+    Response to a WhoIsRouterToNetwork request.
+Contains network numbers of the networks a half-router could provide access to over a PTP     connection, but the connection is not currently established.

     .. method:: encode(npdu)
                 decode(npdu)